DepoXy/emoji-lookup/emoji-lookup.rst

 U+205F  MEDIUM MATHEMATICAL SPACE         foo bar   4/18 em U+3000  IDEOGRAPHIC SPACE                 foo　bar  The width of ideographic (CJK) characters.
-[Digraph: IS] U+FEFF  ZERO WIDTH NO-BREAK SPACE         foo﻿bar  0
+[Digraph: IS] U+FEFF  ZERO WIDTH NO-BREAK SPACE         foo﻿bar  0 U+280x  Braille_Pattern_Blank             foo⠀bar   "while imaged as fixed-width blank in many fonts, not a space"

 USAGE:
 - I have used these to pad a Vim ``titlestring`` so that it maintains